evilprince2009/Windows-Terminal-Customization/README.md

 ### Install Posh Winfetch

 Head over to [Posh Winfetch](https://github.com/evilprince2009/Posh-Winfetch-remake/) repo and go through the README , and follow the instructions to install it properly on your system.

+### Write your custom settings

+- Hit `Windows+R` to open the run command.
+- Paste `%USERPROFILE%\AppData\Local\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\LocalState` and hit enter.
+This will bring up a file explorer.
+- Now download the `settings.json` from here and paste it in the file explorer.